How to Become a CPA in Nevada 2025

 1. Meet the Education Requirements to Sit for the CPA Exam

 To meet the Nevada requirements to sit for the CPA exam, the Nevada CPA education requirements must be attained first.
 For Nevada applicants, candidates will have to finish a bachelor’s degree with 120 semester hours with a Major in Accounting.
-If a candidate does not have a Major in Accounting, he or she will have to complete courses in financial accounting, cost accounting, auditing, federal Income tax and business law.
-However, to proceed with the CPA licensing, the requirement is 150 semester hours which should include 30 semester hours in introductory-level accounting courses, 3 semester hours in business law and 24 semester hours in undergraduate business courses.
-More information on exam requirements can be found here.
+If a candidate does not have a Major in Accounting, 18 semester credits in Accounting courses above the introductory level which you will need to provide evidence of completion of the following courses: 6 credits in financial accounting, 3 credits each in cost accounting, auditing, federal Income tax, and business law.

 2. Apply for the Uniform CPA Exam